 A Trail Town is a vibrant destination where people come together.
 It is a place where trail users can venture off a hiking, biking, equestrian or paddling trail to enjoy the services and unique heritage of the community, benefiting the town economically and socially.
 Does your community desire to become a designated Florida Trail Town?
 Start with the community self-assessment and questionnaire or contact the Office of Greenways and Trails.
 Designated towns receive free metal trail town signs, stickers and publicity.

 Thanks to the Pinellas Trail, downtown Dunedin’s business occupancy rate rose from 30 percent to 100 percent.
-There is now a waiting list for available retail space.
 Find out why Dunedin was chosen as Florida's inaugural trail town by clicking on the links below.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.